|

 Universe bows down before him."
 "Is there anything Our Father

 can't do?"
-Public confidence was high and the fervor
+Public confidence was high as the shell and the fervor

 68. The exciting war-time premises compelled Dal El to